raymondyou97/PersonalWebsite/content/posts/2021-01-09-My-wfh-workstation.md

 - Chair: Steelcase Leap V2 ($300)

 I highly, highly, highly recommend getting a high-quality, ergonomics chair.
 You are going to be sitting down for 8 hours everyday for most of your life and if your sitting down on some cheap chair with no cushioning nor support, your going to quickly develop long-term pain.
 These chairs easily run for 1000 or more, but you can get a used one that's in great shape and quality from Ebay, Craigslist, Facebook Marketplace for around 250-400.
 Some other good options are the Herman Miller Aeron, Herman Miller Embody, Steelcase Gesture.
-These two brands are just very trustworthy and dependable.
+These two brands are just very dependable and premium.

 Link: https://store.steelcase.com/seating/office-chairs/leap